learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/RESTful_API.md

   - Resource representation should follow specific guidelines like certain naming conventions or data formats.
   - Clients should be able to navigate the whole site when they have access to the initial URI
 - **Client-Server**:
-  - This principle establishes that the client and the server should act independently.
+  - The client and the server should act independently.
 They interact with each other only through requests and responses.
   - Client and server should be implemented so that they do not need prior information to communicate with each other.
     - This way, the code of each side can be modified without affecting each other.
 - **Stateless**: